alstat/Yunir.jl/docs/src/man/orthography.md

 ```

 ## Simple Encoding
-Simple encoding is a worded or spelled out transliteration of the arabic text.
+Simple encoding is a worded or spelled out transliteration of an Arabic text.
 ```@repl abc2
 parse(SimpleEncoding, ar_basmala)
 ```